 1. Set Up Google Photos To Backup Images And Videos Over Wi-Fi Only

 Go to Google Photos settings and ensure the backup via cellular data is disabled.
 These are the default settings but you should check if they are still unchanged.
-If you need to backup your images rapidly you may select photos to backup over the cellular data while Videos will stay set to upload over the Wi-Fi only:
+If you need to backup your camera album rapidly you may opt to backup images over the cellular connection while videos will be uploaded over the Wi-Fi only.

 Android: Tap the Sandwich icon in the app → “Settings” → “Back up & sync” → Turn off “Cellular data back up” for both Photos and Videos: